 Collins English Dictionary - Complete & Unabridged 2012 Digital Edition

 © William Collins Sons & Co.
 Ltd. 1979, 1986 © HarperCollins

 Publishers 1998, 2000, 2003, 2005, 2006, 2007, 2009, 2012

-A membranous sac attached to an embryo, enclosing food yolk.
-Also called umbilical vesicle.
+n.
+A membranous sac attached to an embryo, enclosing food yolk. umbilical vesicle

 A sac that is attached to the gut of an embryo and encloses the yolk in bony fish, sharks, reptiles, mammals, and birds.
 In most mammals, the yolk sac functions as part of the embryo's circulatory system before the placenta develops.

 Copyright © 2011.
 Published by Houghton Mifflin Harcourt Publishing Company.
 All rights reserved.